 Paying for your dog’s pain management

 Luckily, pet health insurance can help cover the costs for many of these medications and treatments.
 (It’s better to start your policy when your pet is young; accidents happen when you least expect it.
 We want you to be protected financially, so you only have to focus on cheering up your pup.)

-With a base policy at Lemonade, we’ll help cover many injections or prescription medications, provided you’ve passed your policy’s waiting periods.
-If you add the Extended Accident and Illness Package, we can make sure your pet recovers from any functionality issues with the advantage of treatments like hydrotherapy and acupuncture—the costs for which might prove prohibitive without insurance.
+With a base accident and illness policy at Lemonade, we’ll help cover many injections or prescription medications, provided you’ve passed your policy’s waiting periods.
+If you opt for the physical therapy add-on, we can help cover the costs of your pet recovering from any functionality issues with the advantage of treatments like hydrotherapy and acupuncture—which might prove prohibitive without insurance coverage.